Natsu01/EEISP/README.md

    1.  `eeisp.py` calculates the CDI and EEI scores for each gene pair.
 It outputs lists of gene pairs of CDI and EEI, and the tables of degree distribution.
        `<filename>_CDI_score_data_thre10.0.txt` shows the lists of gene pairs with CDI scores.
-   2.  `gene_name_id.py`converts to the numbers of CDI and EEI gene pairs to Gene Names (Symbols), if the a list of Ensemble Gene IDs and Gene Names are provided.
+   2.  `gene_name_id.py`converts to the numbers of CDI and EEI gene pairs to Gene Names (Symbols), if the a list of Ensemble Gene IDs and Gene Names is provided.
 When only Gene Names (Symbols) is provided, `gene_name.py` can be performed.
 ```
 > sh eeisp.sh